Modelling reporting delays for disease surveillance data: Discussion

 \section{Discussion}

-We have presented a general modelling framework and implementation method, to model reporting delays that can in principle be applied to any disease.
+We have presented a general modelling framework and implementation method, to flexibly model reporting delays that can in principle be applied to any disease.
 In fact, the proposed framework can be applied to any reporting system for which the data are described by a run-off triangle given in Figure \ref{table1}.
 The model was illustrated using dengue data from Rio de Janeiro and also SARI data in the state of Paran\'a in Brazil.

-The implementation of the model to the two case studies has demonstrated that the framework has desired flexibility and complexity.
-In the application to dengue data, a model with a dependency structure in both time and delay was utilised, while in the case of SARI data, spatial variability and dependence was assumed in order to borrow information across the spatial units and to allow for the (arbitrary) division of the data in health regions.
+The two case studies, dengue and SARI, have demonstrated that the framework has desired the flexibility and complexity.
+In the application to dengue, a model with a dependency structure in both time and delay was utilised, while in the case of SARI data, spatial variability and dependence was assumed in order to borrow information across the spatial units and to allow for the (arbitrary) division of the data in health regions.
 Although none of the models included any covariates, this is a fairly trivial task in the proposed R-INLA implementation.

 The implementation of the models in the Bayesian framework is extremely fast since we make use of the Laplace approximation (INLA) to compute samples from the (marginal) posteriors.
 In fact, the model fitted to the dengue data is currently being used to nowcast dengue cases for use in a warning system in Brazil called Info-Dengue, \url{https://info.dengue.mat.br/}.
 Furthermore, nowcasts from the same model are being directly used to produce warnings for influenza and SARI across the whole of Brazil by the Ministry of Health, where, for instance, the 2017 SARI outbreak in Paran\'a state was anticipated 2 weeks earlier using our proposed method.
 Accurate estimates of the number of disease cases are of utmost importance to avoid misclassification, e.g., failing to issue a high incidence alert.
 Therefore, this general method can greatly help warning analysts in surveillance systems to making well-informed decisions.
 Furthermore, the availability of samples from the predictive distribution of the counts implies that the predictions from the proposed models can be readily utilised in a decision theoretic framework for issuing warnings (e.g. as in \cite{Economou2016}).